 (ii) The lots do not violate any rule of this division, except the projected maximum sewage loading rate may exceed the ratio of 450 gallons per acre per day.

-(iii) The department is provided satisfactory evidence through a detailed groundwater study that the use of standard systems will not constitute a greater threat to groundwater quality than would occur with the use of sand filter systems or pressurized distribution systems.
+(iii) DEQ is provided satisfactory evidence through a detailed groundwater study that the use of standard systems will not constitute a greater threat to groundwater quality than would occur with the use of sand filter systems or pressurized distribution systems.

 (c) The area generally known as Clatsop Plains is bounded by the Columbia River to the North; the Pacific Ocean to the west; the Necanicum River, Neawanna Creek, and County Road 157 on the south; and the Carnahan Ditch-Skipanon River and the foothills of the Coast Range to the east.